 Electrochemical Advances to Enable Efficient Oxygen, Hydrogen and Water Reactions I

-The electrochemical inter-conversion of oxygen, hydrogen and water molecules plays a critical role in several applications including electrolyzers and fuel cells.
+The electrochemical conversion of oxygen, hydrogen and water molecules plays a critical role in several applications ranging from electrolyzers to fuel cells.
 In the three key components of the cell - anode, cathode and electrolyte - materials and operational advances can lead to a reduction in the amount of energy that is wasted during these transformations.
-This symposium will focus on the most recent materials-level and cell-level advances that have been made to reduce the overpotentials in aqueous electrochemical systems.
+This symposium will focus on the most recent materials-level and cell-level advances that have been made to reduce overpotentials, or costs, in aqueous electrochemical systems.
 Selected topics of interest include: development of new catalysts (both noble metal and noble-metal free) for the oxygen evolution/reduction and hydrogen evolution/oxidation reactions in acid and alkaline media, novel electrolytes, novel cell architectures, and the influence cell operating conditions (temperature, pressure, etc.).
-Both physical and theoretical computational studies are encouraged.
+Both experimental and theoretical studies are encouraged.

 Paper abstracts are public but to access Extended Abstracts, you must first purchase the conference proceedings.

 Do you already own this?

 Log In for instructions on accessing this content.